Lucas Ocampos

-Lucas Ariel Ocampos ([ˈlukas aˈɾjel oˈkampos]; born 11 July 1994) is an Argentine professional footballer who plays as a winger for La Liga club Sevilla and the Argentina national team.
+Lucas Ariel Ocampos ([ˈlukas aˈɾjel oˈkampos]; born 11 July 1994) is an Argentine professional footballer who plays as a winger or forward for Liga MX club Monterrey.

 Ocampos began his senior career in Argentina with River Plate before joining Monaco for a Ligue 2 record fee of €11 million in 2012.
 He spent two-and-a-half seasons in the principality and was nominated for the European Golden Boy award before joining Marseille.
 There, he spent four seasons, either side of loan spells in Italy with Genoa and Milan, before joining Sevilla in 2019.

 Club career

 Early career

 Ocampos started playing football at the academy of Quilmes at the age of six where he first played as a striker.
 It was with Quilmes that Ocampos was spotted by River Plate.
 In a youth match against the Buenos Aires-based club Ocampos scored twice, prompting the management at River to follow his progression.
 They completed his signing after the U15 Sudamericano in which Ocampos excelled for Argentina, signing him on a 50% co-ownership deal with Quilmes.